uber-archive/focuson/README.md

 == Background

-Focusin is a path-insensitive, inter-functional dataflow analysis.
+Focuson is a path-insensitive, inter-functional dataflow analysis.

 Path-insensitive = ignores the control flow (if/then/else/etc) inter-functional = "tracks" variables across functions, not just within